JozefJarosciak/X1-Solana-Stake-Automation-Script/README.md

 # Solana Stake Automation Script

 This script automates excess SOL staking on Solana by withdrawing funds from a vote account, creating & delegating a new stake account, and merging it into an existing stake account upon activation.
+You can run this script on schedule to manage and optimize your staking.
 It performs the following steps:

 1. **Withdraw Excess SOL:**
    Withdraws any SOL above a configured minimum (default: 50 SOL) from a specified vote account.